Ferdelolmo/resume/src/articles/sheet.md

-# 🧠 Real-Time Reporting for Your (Almost) All-Life Purposes

 One of my greatest pleasures, dear readers, is **building things** — in any shape or form. 🛠️
 I don’t know why, but since I was a kid, I loved creating tools and objects just for fun.
 You could say I was a “maker” long before I even knew what that meant.